venkataravuri/ai-ml/docs/interview-notes/cnn-interview-notes.md

 This vector is then passed through an activation function, such as a softmax function, to generate the final output probabilities for each clas

 In an image classification task with 10 classes, the fully connected layer will output a 10-dimensional vector, with each element representing the probability of the input belonging to a specific class.

-### Briefly explain the two major steps of CNN i.e, Feature Learning and Classification.

-### Let us consider a Convolutional Neural Network having three different convolutional layers in its architecture as –

-### Explain the significance of “Parameter Sharing” and “Sparsity of connections” in CNN.

 ### What’s the difference between batch normalization and dropout layers in a CNN?